tkuntubayev/task/README.md

     //
 }
 ```
-5. define and launch a task with TaskHandler's `handle` method in your presenter(viewmodel) as shown in example.
+5. define and launch a task with TaskHandler's `handle` method in your presenter(viewmodel) as shown in example
 ``` kotlin
 override fun onSetCardAsDefaultClicked(cardModel: CardModel) {
         viewState.showLoading()